clopca/cdk-vpclattice-alpha/API.md

 public associateVPC(props: AssociateVPCProps): void
 ```

-Associate a VPC with the Service Network.
+Associate a VPC with the Service Network This provides an opinionated default of adding a security group to allow inbound 443.

 ###### `props`<sup>Required</sup> <a name="props" id="cdk-vpclattice-alpha.IServiceNetwork.associateVPC.parameter.props"></a>